Editor: Denis Collins

-Today, articles and reviews cover a broad spectrum of music research, including historical musicology, ethnomusicology, popular music, indigenous music practices, jazz, theory and analysis, organology, performance practice, contemporary music and psychology of music.
-The journal is published twice a year: in July (the regular issue) and December (a special issue).
+Today, articles and reviews cover a broad spectrum of music research, including historical musicology, ethnomusicology, popular music, indigenous music practices, jazz, theory and analysis, organology, performance practice, and contemporary music.
+The journal is published twice a year, in July and December, with occasional Special Issues.
 Contributors are not required to write on Australian music or be Australian-based musicologists.
 Researchers interested in proposing a Special Issue should contact the Editor for further information.

 Articles should normally be 6000-10,000 words (including footnotes and/or references), though shorter and longer articles will be considered.
 All articles considered for publication are assessed anonymously by at least two experts.
 Solicited and unsolicited book reviews (2000 words) and review articles (4000 words) are considered for publication.

 Information for authors wishing to submit an article to Musicology Australia is available via the Taylor & Francis website.

 Enquiries regarding Reviews should be addressed to the Reviews Editor.

 Informal enquiries about the journal should be addressed to the Editor.

 Subscription to Musicology Australia is included in MSA membership.